wp-plugins/spider-facebook/readme.txt

 1. Log in to the administrator panel.
 2. Go to Plugins Add New > Upload.
 3. Click "Choose file" and select the zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the Spider Facebook.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 4. Click the "Install Now" button.
 5. Click the "Activate Plugin" to activate the plugin.
 If the installation is successful, you will see a notification message.